We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Mold tests come in various formats, including swabs, tape strips, air pumps, and petri dish tests.
 Swabs and tape strip tests collect potential contaminants from a surface like a counter or tabletop.
 The results from a swab test come within a few minutes, though you may not know the exact type of mold.

 Tape strips, air pumps, and petri dish tests require the collected sample be sent to a lab for analysis.
-While these tests are more accurate than a simple swab test, it can take anywhere from a few days to a few weeks to get the results.
+Testing for mold via these methods are more accurate than a simple swab test, it can take anywhere from a few days to a few weeks to get the results.
 Additionally, petri dish tests can get contaminated from other particles in the air.
 Tape strips and swabs can also get contaminated by other particles on the tested surface.

 This kit comes with three tests (one swab and two tape strips), which offer same-day (that the results arrive) results from a lab.